 Types of Parenting Plans

-Here are some go-to parenting plants that parents usually lean into, depending on the needs of the household.
+Here are some go-to parenting plants that parents usually choose, depending on the needs of the household.

 This is the most common plan for families with older kids.
 In this set up, each parent chooses two weekdays each when they will take the child.
 For example, the mom can choose Mondays and Tuesdays and the dad can choose Wednesdays and Thursdays.
 The rest of the days are alternated by the parents.